 What is relevant to disclose is often determined by the questions in the proposal or application for insurance.
 For instance, if the proposal questions a consumer about previous criminal convictions, then the consumer knows that this issue is relevant to the insurer’s decision to accept the risk.

-Under the common law and the IC Act both insurers and policyholders have a duty to act towards each other with the utmost good faith.
-However, section 12 of the IC Act states that this duty of utmost good faith does not place a higher duty on a policyholder in respect to disclosures made to insurers.
+Section 12 of the IC Act states that the duty of utmost good faith does not place a higher duty on a policyholder in respect of disclosures made to insurers.

 Insurers have the responsibility of proving what information is relevant to their decision to accept the risk.
 An insurer may prove this by reference to its underwriting guidelines, which usually set out risks that will be accepted and the relevant premium and conditions attaching to that risk.
 The undisclosed matter must be relevant to that insurer as distinct from insurers generally.